WowLabz/dot_marketplace_docker/README.md

 To read about the working of the pallet please refer the guide [Description](https://github.com/WowLabz/tasking_backend/tree/dev#readme)

 # Note:
-1. User will have to install the polkadot-js extension and create an account through the extension.
+1. Users will have to install the polkadot-js extension and create an account through the extension.
 [Link to the extension](https://polkadot.js.org/extension/)
 2. It's preferred to use the Google Chrome browser.
 3. If the application is started using this docker repo, you will be able to access it at
 ```